 The emergence of fintech—i.e., innovative financial technology products—has created both benefits and risks for consumers.
 Federal regulators face a number of challenges in overseeing these products.

 Financial technology (i.e., fintech) refers to the use of technology and innovation to provide financial products and services.
 Advances in technology and the widespread use of the internet and mobile devices have helped fuel the growth in fintech products and services.
 However, fintech offers both benefits and challenges to consumers.
 Federal regulators also face challenges in overseeing fintech and protecting consumers.

-- Marketplace lenders are online, nonbank firms that use technology as a platform to match up borrowers with lenders.
-Marketplace lenders may use less traditional data and credit algorithms to underwrite loans.
+- Fintech lenders are online, nonbank lenders that leverage financial technology to provide consumers and small businesses with loans.
+This type of lending has evolved from the peer-to-peer and marketplace lending business models to include partnerships with depository institutions and direct lending platforms.
+Fintech lenders may use less traditional data and credit algorithms to underwrite loans.
 This presents potential benefits (such as the expansion of credit) and risks (such as the potential for disparate impact and other fair lending issues).

 - Virtual currencies use a distributed ledger technology (known as blockchain) to securely and anonymously conduct real-time transfers of digital assets (such as bitcoins) without the need for an intermediary.
 But financial regulators and law enforcement agencies may find it difficult to detect money laundering and other crimes involving virtual currencies.
 Additionally, the lack of an intermediary makes it difficult to protect consumers from the loss or theft of virtual currencies.
 There are also a number of issues with ensuring tax compliance with virtual currencies.

 How blockchain, a form of distributed ledger technology, acts as a means of payment for cryptocurrencies.

 Examples of Virtual Currency Transactions that Can Produce Taxable Capital Gains